MuhammadTayyab8/physical-ai-textbook/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+## Deployment

+The textbook is deployed to GitHub Pages for public access.
+Follow these steps to deploy or redeploy:

+1. Ensure GitHub Pages is enabled in your repository settings
+2. The deployment will happen automatically when changes are pushed to the `main` branch
+3. Your site will be available at: `https://[your-username].github.io/[repository-name]`

+For this repository, the textbook will be available at: `https://MuhammadTayyab8.github.io/hackathon-1`

+For detailed deployment instructions, see the [GitHub Pages Deployment Guide](deployment/github-actions/README.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.